dnaeon/cl-migratum/README.md

-A `migration` represents a resource that provides information about a schema change, e.g. it provides the unique id of the change, the required scripts that can be used to upgrade and/or downgrade the database.
+A `migration` represents a resource that provides information about a schema change, e.g. it provides the unique id of the change, the required scripts or functions that can be used to upgrade and/or downgrade the database.

+Two different types of `migration` exist:
+- SQL script migrations
+- functional migrations

+SQL script migrations consist of one or multiple SQL statements, and functional migrations are defined by the name of a function, which has to exist in a CL package.

 Migration resources are discovered via `providers` and are being used by `drivers` during the process of upgrade/downgrade of the